Interstate Compact on the Placement of Children (ICPC)

 The Interstate Compact on the Placement of Children (ICPC)

-• Licensed or approved foster homes, including placement with related or unrelated caregivers
+• Licensed or approved foster homes, including placement with related or unrelated caregivers; and

 • Placement with parents or relatives when a parent or relative is not making the placement